 Rinse, drain and pick over your peas.
 Add peas to crock pot, cover with 3 inches of warm water and turn crockpot on high.
 Add ham and cover.
 Saute carrots and onions in olive oil until lightly browned, add minced garlic and saute for one minute longer.
 Toss sautéed goodness over ham and pea mixture.
 Add salt, pepper and thyme.
 Stir and replace lid.

 Set it and forget it.
 Come back 6 hours later and eat until your belly is nice and full.
-Serve with rolls.
-Enjoy.
+Serve with rolls or crackers.